 One of the most useful resources for planning your trip to the North Carolina mountains for fall color is Explore Asheville’s Fall Color Map & Fall Leaves Schedule.

-Follow the above link, and drag the red dot on the time line to see the projected peak color, starting around October 3rd, move across the mountains.
-The actual dates depend on weather conditions, and Explore Asheville might tweak the map as the season progresses, but bottom line: at the highest elevations, visit in early October, and in lower elevations peak leaf watching dates are probably from late October to around November 9th.
+Follow the above link, and drag the red dot on the time line to see the projected peak color, starting in early October, move across the mountains.
+The actual dates depend on weather conditions, and Explore Asheville might tweak the map as the season progresses, but bottom line: at the highest elevations, visit in early October, and in lower elevations peak leaf watching dates are probably from late October to around early/mid November.

 All of the drives described below start in or near Asheville.